-Proper breathing while running is probably something that you've not though much about, that is until you are out of breath and panting for air or have got a side stitch.
+Proper breathing while running is probably something that you've not though much about, that is until you are out of breath and panting for air or have got a side cramp or stitch.

 There is in fact a technique to breathing while running that will mean you can run further, faster and without feeling so exhausted.

 You'll hear most people say to breathe through your mouth and others say to breathe through your nose.